PhilippPolterauer/cargo-samply/README.md

 Local server listening at http://127.0.0.1:3001
 ```

-when opening the server adress (127.0.0.1:3001) the output should look like the following.
+when opening the server address (127.0.0.1:3001) the output should look like the following.
 ![Samply Web View](doc/samply-web.png)